PatternBuilder/patternbuilder.github.io/docs/using_pattern_builder.md

     1. (TODO: Pending development) Associate the paragraph bundle with a JSON Schema.
     1. Add a field to the paragraph bundle.
         1. Configure the section "Pattern Builder".
-        1. Required: Set the "Property name"
+        1. Required: Set the "Property name" of the JSON Schema property that maps to this field.

- **

 ### Other things to note